ekkemand/hotelbooker/README.md

 A registered user can only edit its own posted information, nobody else's.

+**The app may load data slowly, because it is deployed on a student version of Azure.**

 ## Projects and files
 - The backend part is in HotelBooker folder
 - The frontend part is in aurelia-hotelbooker folder